bxparks/rpn83p/README.md

 ![RPN83P Example 1 GIF](docs/images/rpn83p-example1.gif)

-(Note that the RPN83P provides a `X^3` menu function that could have been used for this formula, but I used the `LastX` feature to demonstrate its use.)
+(Note that the RPN83P provides a `X^3` menu function that could have been used for this formula, but I used the `LASTX` feature to demonstrate its use.)

 ### Example 2